lbighetti/guia.elm-lang.pt/book/architecture/text_fields.md

 <!--
 This function is used to tag whatever is currently in the text field.
 So let's say the text field currently holds `glad` and the user types `e`.
 This triggers an `input` event, so we will get the message `Change "glade"` in our `update` function.
 -->
-Este função é usada para sinalizar qual o conteúdo atual da caixa de texto.
+Esta função é usada para sinalizar qual o conteúdo atual da caixa de texto.
 Digamos que a caixa de texto atualmente contém `glad` e o usuário digitou `e`.
-Isso desencadeia um evento `input`, então o que receberam a mensagem `Change "glade"` na nossa função `update`.
+Isso desencadeia um evento `input`, então receberemos a mensagem `Change "glade"` na nossa função `update`.

 <!--
 So now we have a simple text field that can reverse user input.
 Neat!
 Now on to putting a bunch of text fields together into a more traditional form.